 Shakespeare and Sons

-Come not only for the food but the poetry readings, newspapers, chess games, beer, funky art, tea, coffee and cakes.
+Come not only for the food but also for poetry readings, newspapers, chess games, beer, funky art, tea, coffee, and cakes.

 Address: Praha 10, Krymska 12; website

 If you are looking for melt in your mouth, pastries and other goodies, then make sure to stop here.
 These treats might not be good for your waistline, but they will taste good.
 Au Gourmand offers succulent savouries and tortes along with those pastries and is a lovely addition to the city’s growing café scene.